chaitanya6761/Udacity-Data-Analyst-Nano-Degree/README.md

 - Data Wrangling with MongoDB
 - Data Analysis with R
 - Intro To Machine Learning (In Progress)
-- Data Visualization And D3.js (In Progress)
+- Data Visualization And D3.js
+- A/B Testing (In Progress)